Service, Teaching, & Research (STaR) in Mathematics Education: Supporting Early Career Professionals

 How is AMTE STaR Program different from MAA's Program NExT?

-While we draw upon the success of MAA's Project NExT, the AMTE STaR Program is unique in its specific focus on mathematics education, rather than the broader field of mathematics.
+While we draw upon the success of MAA's Project NExT, the AMTE STaR Program is unique in its specific focus on mathematics teacher education, rather than the broader field of mathematics.
 Note that Program NExT Fellows hold rank in mathematics departments, and a main focus of Program NExT has been on teaching with subsequent mentorship in research and service.
 In contrast, about half the Fellows in the STaR Program hold rank in mathematics departments while the rest have their tenure home in education departments/colleges.
 Taking into account the differences in research and teaching responsibilities that come with academic positions in mathematics education, the AMTE STaR Program prioritizes all three areas of effort: teaching, research, and service.